astrochili/vscode-defold/README.md

 ### Libraries

 To help the language server to find external libraries and parse their headers you need to unarchive the `*.zip` files in the `.internal/lib/` folder.
+This folder appears after the external libraries are fetched.
 Don't delete the archives themselves of course.

 Unarchive only libraries without native extensions.
 If you want to unarchive a mixed library with a native extension and Lua modules, you will need to remove the native extension part after unarchiving, otherwise the build will fail.